Sunday The Sixth Sunday after Trinity 10:00 am Adult Education 11:00 am Holy Communion with Hymns

-Our Shepherd and Priest in Charge is The Rev. W.J.S.
+Our Vicar and Rector is The Rev. W.J.S.
 Martin

 Father William Martin was born in Boston and attended Tufts University, earning a BA in Political Science.
 Thereafter he attended King's College Halifax, N.S., and completed the one-year Foundation Year Programme.
 Following this he earned his MA in Classics/Medieveal Theology.
 He supplemented his study with further Divinity study at St. Stephen's House, Oxford, U.K., before traveling to Nassau of the West Indies to be ordained Deacon and Priest by Archbishop Drexel Gomez of the Anglican Province of the West Indies, where he served in the late 1990's.
 After serving at St. John's Chapel, Del Monte, California and at All Saints Church, Mills River, NC, Father Martin was appointed as Rector of St. Michael and All Angels, Arden, NC in January, 2013.
 Father Martin is also Dean of Logos House of Theological Studies.
 He also teaches as a member of faculty of Lindisfarne Hall, Ferandina Beach, Florida and St. Andrews Academy, Lake Almanor, California.